 African intellectual history

 Professor Pierre-Philippe Fraiture’s current research focuses on African intellectual history.
 Recent publications include books on VY Mudimbe (funded by the British Academy Mid-Career Fellowship), edited journals on ‘Francophone African Philosophy’ and ‘Translating African Thought and Literature’.
 He has been commissioned by the National Gallery of Denmark to write on ‘African Art: from Primitivism to Arts Premiers’.
-His next monograph, Past Imperfect: The Invention of African Decolonization, will be published in 2020.
-He has been awarded an ERC Senior Research Fellowship (2019-2024) and will participate in a project entitled ‘Philosophy and Genres: Creating a Textual Basis for African Philosophy’.
+His latest monograph, Past Imperfect: Time and African Decolonization, 1945-1960, was published in May 2021.
+He has been awarded an ERC Senior Research Fellowship (2020-2025) and participates in a project entitled ‘Philosophy and Genres: Creating a Textual Basis for African Philosophy’.
 As part of this project, he is editing a volume of essays [to be published by Leuven UP] on the cultural legacies of the Belgian empire in the DRC, Rwanda, Burundi and Belgium.

 French Theories of the Anthropocene